George W. Mead Wildlife Area

 Fax: (715) 457-4650

 The Mead Wildlife Area has one of each of the above trunks that can be reserved for 2 weeks including pick up and drop off at the Visitor Center (trunks can not be shipped).
-Pick up and drop off times are Monday through Friday, 8 am – 4:30 pm, or by appointment.
+Pick up and drop off times are Monday through Saturday, 8:30am – 4:00pm by appointment.
 A $100.00 deposit fee (cash or check only) is required at the time of pick up.
 The fee will be returned in full if the trunk is in as-issued condition.
+If you are interested in borrowing a trunk, contact Senior Educator, Sam De Roche at (715) 540-6013 or [email protected].

 The Wisconsin Mammals Education Trunk is designed to teach youth about the state’s wealth of mammals, their natural history and management.
 This self- contained education trunk consists of an interdisciplinary curriculum paired with hands-on materials and audiovisuals.
 The lesson plans are intended for school children from kindergarten through tenth grade and all are correlated to Wisconsin Department of Instruction state academic standards.
 The trunk includes pelts, skulls, track molds, pictures, videos, books and games emphasizing some of Wisconsin’s most popular and several misunderstood mammal species.
 Also included is a 16 program curriculum covering such topics as: Mammals and Their Signs, Trail Tracker, and The Story of Wildlife Management.